projects-in-progrmaming-hodlup/Activity_6/README.md

 #### 3. POST Add New Cryptocurrency
 - **URL:** http://127.0.0.1:8000/cryptocurrencies/
 - **Method:** POST
+  (For VS Code: select body > raw >JSON (from the toggle bar in the right side) and write down the test there and send the request)
 - **Description:** Adds a new cryptocurrency to the database.

 ---